-In general terms the labour agreement can be agreed as indefinite, for a fixed period of time, or for a certain work or service.
-In any case, basic general terms and conditions must be included in the agreement and Law makes some specific requirements as it will be explained below.
+In general terms, the labour agreement can be agreed upon as indefinite, for a fixed period of time, or for a certain work or service.
+In any case, basic general terms and conditions must be included in the agreement and the law makes some specific requirements as it will be explained below.